Strawberry Matcha Latte

 Instructions:

-- Assemble the Latte: Add 2–3 tablespoons of strawberry syrup to the bottom of a glass.
-Add ice (if serving cold).
-Slowly pour in the non-dairy milk to create a middle layer.
+Add 2–3 tbsp strawberry syrup to the bottom of a glass.
+Add ice.
+Slowly pour in 180 ml (¾ cup) non-dairy milk to create a middle layer.
 Gently top with the matcha mixture, pouring over the back of a spoon to keep the layers distinct.
-Serve layered or stir gently before drinking.